Layers of the Heart Wall

-Atrial natriuretic peptide (ANP), otherwise known as cardiodilatin, is secreted in the cardiac cells of the atrial auricles.
-This peptide hormone prevents cardiac overload by two mechanisms:
+ANP, otherwise known as cardiodilatin, is secreted in the cardiac cells of the atrial auricles.
+This peptide hormone prevents cardiac overload via two mechanisms:

-- ANP causes a reduction in blood volume by signalling the kidneys to reabsorb less NaCl.
-NaCl is excreted along with water, causing increased diuresis.
+- ANP causes a reduction in blood volume by signaling the kidneys to reabsorb less NaCl.
+NaCl is excreted along with water, causing increased diuresis

 Secretion of ANP is stimulated by increased stretching of the right atrium (e.g., due to cardiac insufficiency) or when activated by the sympathetic nervous system.

-BNP (brain natriuretic peptide) is produced by cardiomycytes in the ventricles.
-Secretion is stimulated mainly by increased ventricular stretching (e.g. due to cardiac insufficiency).
-BNP and ANP have an antifibrotic and antihypertrophic effect on the heart.
+BNP is produced by cardiomyocytes in the ventricles.
+Secretion of BNP is stimulated mainly by increased ventricular stretching (e.g., due to cardiac insufficiency).
+BNP and ANP exhibit antifibrotic and antihypertrophic effects on the heart.

 Cardiac muscle hypertrophy

-Cardiac muscle hypertrophy describes an increase in cardiac muscle mass.
-It is caused by the enlargement of cardiomycytes as a reaction to chronic overload.
-This is caused either physiologically (additional loading is a desired outcome of high-performance sport), or pathologically, by increased ventricular pressure or volume load.
+Cardiac muscle hypertrophy refers to an increase in cardiac muscle mass.
+It is caused by enlarged cardiomyocytes as a reaction to chronic overload, either physiologically (e.g., additional loading is the desired outcome of high performance sport or exercise), or pathologically, by increased ventricular pressure or volume load.

 The epicardium is the visceral lobe of the pericardium serosum that firmly adheres to the heart, forming part of the pericardial sac.
-Like all other serous membranes, it is composed of:
+Similar to all other serous membranes, it is composed of:

-- tunica serosa—serosa epithelium, composed of single-layer squamous mesothelium;
+- Tunica serosa: serosa epithelium, composed of a single-layered squamous mesothelium

-Both the outer and inner surfaces of the heart are low-friction and elastic, perfectly suited to the high mechanical load on an active heart.
+Both the outer and inner surfaces of the heart are low friction and elastic, perfectly suited to withstand the high mechanical load on an active heart.